natura-cosmeticos/natds-js/packages/web/README.md

 * `react` version `16.8.4` or higher;
 * `react-dom` version `16.8.4` or higher.

-If your project does not meet the minimum requirements, then we encourage you to use [@naturacosmeticos/natds-styles](../styles/README.md).
+If your project does not meet the minimum requirements, you can use [@naturacosmeticos/natds-styles](../styles/README.md).

-## Usage
+## How to use

 ```jsx highlight-line="3"
 import React from "react"